ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 10. The client instance [uses the access token](#use-access-token) to call the RS.

-11. The RS validates the token and returns an appropriate response for the API.
+11. The RS validates the access token and returns an appropriate response for the API.

 An example set of protocol messages for this method can be found in {{example-auth-code}}.